Packing list for your travels to Uganda

 Our Roadtrip Uganda rental cars have a cigar lighter to power your devices, but you will need to bring your own audio and USB cables.
 If you use Spotify, do not forget to download your favourite roadtrip songs so you can listen to them offline.
 Audiobooks are also great fun to listen to during long drives, or whilst sitting around a campfire or lying in your tent (try a thriller!).
 Don't forget to download Maps.me on your phone before you travel, so you can drive and walk around using GPS without needing to connect to the internet.

 Take a look at the camping gear list on the Roadtrip Uganda website to see whether it contains everything you need.
 A power bank comes in handy if you're going to be camping a lot.
 A fleece blanket is nice for chilling on the grass or covering up on chillier nights.
-Definitely bring insect repellent and sunblock, as these are available, but more expensive, in Uganda.
+We've seen people bringing a light weight hammock, and that looked pretty comfy.
+Definitely bring insect repellent and sunblock, as these are available, but more expensive/ less choice.
 The interior highlands are cooler in the evenings, so bring a fleece or jumper.
 Kampala, and to a lesser extent Entebbe and Jinja, have well-stocked supermarkets and pharmacies, where you can buy a lot of essentials in case you forgot something.
 Obviously, this is not the case in rural towns and villages.

 Any travel literature it's advisable to read?